le-s/js_notes/notes.md

 - What are the drawbacks?
 ## React
 - What is React?
+  - A library that leverages the VirtualDOM to render HTML more efficiently.
+The virtualDOM would check for any changes and only change the nodes that are affected versus reloading the entire HTML tree
 - Benefits?
+  - Virtual DOM => makes the user experience better and faster
+  - Reusable components => keeps code DRY
+  - One-direction data flow => downward data binding ensures children cannot affect their parents (setState)
+  - Open-source FB library => constant support
 - Drawbacks?
+  - High pace development => because there's a lot of support and constant development; programmers must constantly keep up with the new additions
+  - Poor documentation => constant development means less documentation; new libraries also must update as well
+  - SEO hassle => due to client-side rendering search engines can't index or index poorly on dynamic pages
 - Stateless vs stateful?
   - Stateless
     - presentational component => used to display information; does not have state, passed props